By Acodis Pharma Team on January 29, 2026

 • Long deployment timelines, often 18–36 months for full sites

-Selection of leading EBR Vendors
+Leading EBR Vendors

 • Werum PAS-X – Industry-leading MES with strong EBR capabilities